The Duke Environmental Economics Doctoral Scholars Program

 Pathways of Change Internships

 Through its Pathways of Change program, the Duke Human Rights Center at the Kenan Institute for Ethics offers internships with $5,000 stipends for students interested in three areas: business and human rights, women’s rights, and environmental justice.
-Students will work with program-selected organizations effecting social change in these areas during summer 2017.
-They will follow up that experience with participation in an interdisciplinary half credit seminar, Theories and Strategies of Social Change, in fall 2017.
-The course will be co-taught by Nicholas Institute senior policy associate Kay Jowers.
+Students will work with program-selected organizations effecting social change in these areas during summer (with opportunities to work with Nicholas Institute senior policy associate Kay Jowers).